brusMX/linux-training/content/01-set-up/03-connect-to-vm-bash.md

 # Connect to your VM using Bash (For Mac, Linux and Windows 10 with Bash installed)

-1. Make sure to copy the full public key from the terminal and paste it to you VM's definition.
-    ![alt text][set-vm-up]

 2. SSH into your VM.
 Make sure you replace "myUserName" with your VM's user name and the url should be your "DNS name" or the IP from the VM's details.